Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 Choose coaches who include individual sessions if:

-You value personal growth alongside team alignment
+You value personal growth alongside partnership alignment

 You have different communication styles that benefit from individual preparation